SI-Traceable Temperature Calibration Based on Optical Lattice Clocks

 We further computed and analyzed the temperature calibration uncertainties for various neutral atom optical lattice clocks serving as temperature standards.
 The results are summarized in Table~1.
 Atoms such as magnesium and cadmium, which exhibit low sensitivity to blackbody radiation, are excellent candidates for atomic clock references.
 Their insensitivity to BBR, while advantageous for clock stability, simultaneously leads to larger uncertainties in temperature calibration when employed as temperature standards.
 The Yb atomic system shares many similarities with the Sr system.
-Due to the higher clock transition frequency of Yb, the evaluation of the BBR shift can achieve an accuracy of \(10^{-19}\) more readily.
+Due to the reduced dynamic contribution to the BBR shift associated with the more UV-like transition in Yb, the evaluation of the BBR shift can more readily propose an uncertainty at the \(10^{-19}\) level.
 However, the dynamic BBR shift uncertainty for Yb is approximately three times larger than that of Sr, leading to a higher temperature calibration uncertainty\cite{heo2022evaluation}.

 Although fixed-point methods achieve a calibration uncertainty of less than 5~mK, they are limited to calibrating platinum resistance thermometers at specific temperature points, such as the triple point of mercury (234.3156~K) or the triple point of water (273.16~K).
 Temperatures at other points must be interpolated.
 In contrast, our method enables continuous calibration across the $200 \sim 350$ K range.
 This capability provides significant advantages in versatility and precision.
 Furthermore, since the temperature calibration result depends solely on frequency measurements, it exhibits excellent reproducibility.
-When implemented in a portable design, an Sr optical lattice clock-based temperature calibration system can achieve transportability comparable to standard platinum resistance thermometer devices.
+When implemented in a portable design, an Sr optical lattice clock-based temperature calibration system can propose transportability comparable to standard platinum resistance thermometer devices.